licenses/lice-lua/README.md

     lua lice.lua -o Moe, Foe, Doe

-When `opt -o` is not supplied, it defaults to the environment variable `USERNAME` on Windows systems or `USER` on Unix'es using Lua's native [os.getenv](http://pgl.yoyo.org/luai/i/os.getenv).
+When `opt -o` is not supplied, it defaults to the environment variable `USERNAME` on Windows systems or `USER` on Unix'es and OSX using Lua's native [os.getenv](http://pgl.yoyo.org/luai/i/os.getenv).

 The project name is supplied through `opt -p`.
-Neither whitespaces allowed, nor dashes.
+Whitespaces are allowed.

+    lua lice.lua -p Project
-    lua lice.lua -p MyProject
+    lua lice.lua -p This Is My Project

-If the project name is not specified, the name of the current directory is used.
+If the project name is not specified, the name of the current directory (from where Lice-Lua is called) is used.

-You can see what variables are available to you for any of the licenses:
+You can see what variables are available to you for a specific license:

     lua lice.lua mit --vars

-You can display a list of available templates with the following:
+You can display a list of available license templates with the following:

     lua lice.lua --list

-For a specific license, in case you want to use the header, supply opt `--header` :
+For a specific license, in case you want to use the header, supply opt `--header`:

     lua lice.lua agpl3 -o Foo --header